CalSol/CalSol-Electrical-Onboarding/Section9.md

 ![Hex to Binary Table](./images/HexBinary.png)

 Even cooler, we can actually represent any 2 digit hex number with an 8 digit binary number.
 This is exactly because powers of 2 and powers of 16 line up, and you can think of the different digits as just being shifted by a multiplication of a power of 2 or 16.
 For the punchline, we realize that hex is effectively just a nicer way of reading binary, as we can get the value of any 4 bits by looking at a singular hex digit.

+### Other things

+It would be nice to teach you everything now, but for sake of time we won't.
+If you are more curious about all of this before 61C, you can look up topics such as Endianess and IEEE-754 Floating point as these happen to come up when dealing with firmware.